The Best Uncrowded Ski Resorts in the U.S.

 Sun Valley, Idaho

-Sun Valley’s skiable area spans 2,054 acres across two mountains, Bald Mountain and Dollar Mountain.
-Both mountains have their own terrain parks, each with a variety of features, for those who like to freestyle.
-The uphill capacity on Bald Mountain alone is 21,580 skiers per hour, despite only seeing about 3,500 skiers daily.
-That means it’s rare to experience a lift line at Sun Valley, no matter what day of the week you come to ski.
+Sun Valley is known as “America’s First Skiing Destination,” in part because it’s home to the world’s first chairlift, which was installed in 1936.
+While it’s more well-known than many of the ski resorts on this list, it keeps a relatively uncrowded vibe, thanks to its 2,054 skiable acres across two mountains, Bald Mountain and Dollar Mountain.
+Both mountains also have terrain parks, each with a variety of features, for those who like to freestyle.
+It’s rare to experience a lift line at Sun Valley, no matter what day of the week you come to ski or ride.
 Plus, there’s plenty to do on your off days with Ketchum and the incredible Sawtooth Mountains so close by.
 There’s a reason why more than 30 winter Olympians call Sun Valley home.

-» View Sun Valley Lodging Options
+» View Sun Valley Lodging Options and non-stop flights

 Powder Mountain, Utah